hiXixi66/MLOPs_Project/reports/README.md

 The purpose of the frontend is to allow users to easily upload images of rice.
 Once uploaded, the frontend sends the image to the backend API for classification.
 The API then analyzes the image and returns the predicted classification along with the probability distribution of all possible classes.
 The frontend presents this information to the user in a clear and understandable way, typically including:

 The predicted class label
 A visual representation of the image
 A plot illustrating the probability distribution for each class

---- question 28 fill here ---

 ### Question 29